 Read about our experience on the Loop Trail at Enchanted Rock, or watch our dog friendly Loop Trail video.
 Have fun while you climb Enchanted Rock, but be safe and cautious.
 You can do it!
 I wish you good fortune on the hike to come at one of the best Texas State Parks in Hill Country.

-Great Places to Hike Like Enchanted Rock
+Best Places to Hike Near Enchanted Rock

 Many people want to know how long it takes to climb Enchanted Rock, but there are other amazing hikes in Hill Country.
 Head to Garner State Park in Concan, and hike the Old Baldy Trail for one of the best views in Texas.
 Yes, your dog can accompany you on the hike as well.